deionizedoatmeal/archdots/README.md

 - installing fonts, cloning repos and doing some housekeeping
 - moving config files and scripts into neccesary locations
 # functionality scripts:
-- status, usage and monitoring
+- system status, resource usage and monitoring
 - wrapper for launching and kill spotifyd and spotify-tui simulataneously
 - volume adjustment w/ notification
 - backlight adjustment w/ notification
 - simple lock screen
+- toggle light and dark themes
+- a paper mode to be used in conjuction with i3-gaps
 - toggle redshift & display redshift status in polybar
+- toggling bluetooth interface and connecting to bluetooth devices
 - display cpu frequency in polybar
 - display power useage profile in polybar
 - using rofi to change power usage profile